Superior Stateroom Deck 3

 You will have lunch in a local restaurant.

-Optional activity (additional supplement): Afternoon visit in Tokyo.
+Optional activity (additional supplement): Afternoon visit in Tokyo - Limited to 35 participants.

 This optional activity requires a minimum of 10 participants to be privatized.